 The goal of this method is to create some space in your life.
-If you spend some time organizing your schedule, you can end up saving time in the future.
-By doing this, you'll be more relaxed and less overwhelmed because you'll never need to worry about what you should do next, where you should start, or when you'll find the time because your GTD system will organize that all for you.
+If you spend some time organizing your schedule, you can save time in the future.
+Doing this will make you more relaxed and less overwhelmed because you'll never need to worry about what you should do next, where you should start, or when you'll find the time.
+Your GTD system will organize that all for you.
 This will help increase your engagement with your own life.

-Now, just because this is associated with Eisenhower doesn’t mean it’s an old-fashioned tool.
+Just because this is associated with Eisenhower doesn’t mean it’s an old-fashioned tool.
 Sure, it’s an older principle, but it’s survived the test of time.
-Stephen Covey, author of The Seven Habits of Highly Effective People, has used Eisenhower's concept, further popularizing it in our modern-day times.
+Stephen Covey, the author of The Seven Habits of Highly Effective People, has used Eisenhower's concept, further popularizing it in our modern-day times.

 The Eisenhower Matrix consists of four quadrants that you use to organize your to-do list in a way that makes you consider the amount of time that you end up wasting every day.
-When you use these practices, you can plan ahead, avoid procrastinating, work more efficiently, and boost your productivity.
+Using these practices allows you to plan ahead, avoid procrastinating, work more efficiently, and boost productivity.
 In turn, you will decrease stress and reduce your chances of experiencing burnout.

 Q1: Urgent and Important, Do

-All of the tasks that you put in quadrant 1 are urgent and important.
-These items have a clearcut deadline and looming consequences, should you not take action.
+All of the tasks in quadrant 1 are urgent and important.
+These items have a clear-cut deadline and looming consequences should you not take action.
 No amount of pre-planning will impact how these tasks affect your schedule.

 Things that fall into this box include: